5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### If macOS is installed already
 - Put the EFI folder on a FAT32 formatted USB flash drive
 - Reboot from said USB flash drive for testing
-- If it works, mount your system's ESP, replace the BOOT and OC folders in the EFI folder
+- If it works, mount your system's ESP (EFI System Partiton), replace the BOOT and OC folders in the EFI folder
 - Continue with Post-Install

 ### If macOS is not installed
 - Follow Dortania's [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer) to prepare a USB Installer
 - **Optional**: Once the USB has been created, download the latest version of [**HeliPort**](https://github.com/diepeterpan/HeliPort/releases) and copy the .dmg to your USB Installer (only required when `itlwm.kext` is used for Wi-Fi)
-- Next, mount the ESP of the USB Installer (you can use [**MountEFI**](https://github.com/corpnewt/MountEFI) for this)
+- Next, mount the ESP (EFI System Partiton), of the USB Installer (you can use [**MountEFI**](https://github.com/corpnewt/MountEFI) for this)
-- Put the EFI folder on the EFI partition of the USB installer
+- Place the EFI folder in the EFI partition
-- Reboot from the USB installer
+- Restart your system and boot from the USB installer.
+- Install macOS.
+- Once macOS installed, you have to copy the bootloader files from the USB Installer to your system's EFI partition on the internal disk in order to boot without the USB flash drive (&rarr; [Instructions](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb)
-- Install macOS
+- Disconnect the USB Installer and reboot into macOS
-- Once that is completed, continue with Post-Install
+- Continue with Post-Install

 > [!CAUTION]
 >